psc-g/coviduci-ec/README.md

 # About
-This is a web service for enabling ICU medics in Ecuador to report statistics about bed availability, patients, personnel, and equipment/medicine.
+This is a web service for enabling ICU physicians in Ecuador to report statistics about bed availability, patients, personnel, and equipment/medicine.
 The hope is that this can help provide more up-to-date data for governing agencies to deal with the current Covid-19 pandemic.

-Most of the fields in this web service are hard-coded for the requirements agreed upon with a number of lead ICU doctors in Ecuador, but it should be fairly simple to adapt to other use cases.
+Most of the fields in this web service are hard-coded for the requirements agreed upon with a number of leading ICU physicians in Ecuador, but it should be fairly simple to adapt to other use cases.
 See the instructions below on how to install and deploy this service.

 # Design